BlockchainCommons/BCSwiftSecureComponents/Docs/4-ENVELOPE-EXPRESSIONS.md

 ]
 ```

-The `validateSignature` function is a logical predicate.
+The `verifySignature` function is a logical predicate.
 The result of this expression is a boolean value that would typically be used as the object of an assertion.

 ## Structured Parameters